josuegoyret/josuegoyret/README.md

 ## Hello!
 This is Jo👋

-<p style="font-size: 1.15rem; margin: 2rem 0">Full Stack Developer with a stronger focus on the Front End.
+Full Stack Developer with a stronger focus on the Front End.
 Passionate about making significant differences with small details.
 Always curious about learning new things!
 I enjoy reading, playing the guitar, and singing.
-An athlete in calisthenics and a beginner in weightlifting. 📚🤸🏻🏋🏻️.</p>
+An athlete in calisthenics and a beginner in weightlifting. 📚🤸🏻🏋🏻️.

 ---